Internet-Draft Mission AuthZEN August 2026

 client_id:

 REQUIRED when known.
-A string. the authenticated client identity.
+A string.
+The authenticated client identity.

 client_instance_id:

 OPTIONAL.
-A string. a deployment-defined client-instance correlator when the PEP can establish one.
+A string.
+A deployment-defined client-instance correlator when the PEP can establish one.

 act:

 OPTIONAL.
-An array of objects. the delegation chain projection, ordered root to leaf.
+An array of objects.
+The delegation chain projection, ordered root to leaf.
 For a single actor, the array has one member.

 The actor member carries the delegation chain only.
 Provenance beyond the delegation chain (the tool a request invoked, a named workflow step, a human approver) MUST NOT be encoded inside the act chain; the PDP evaluates the act chain as defined by the runtime profile, and provenance is recorded in dedicated evidence fields where the deployment captures it.

 Where tokens carry instance identity ([I-D.draft-mcguinness-oauth-client-instance-assertion]), the act entry this projection already copies carries the instance identifier and, under the agent profile ([I-D.draft-mcguinness-oauth-ai-agent-instance]), issuer-minted provenance such as agent_instance_id and agent_model.
-Fleet deployments therefore get which-instance-acted attribution in Decision Evidence and, through the decision_id link, in Execution Evidence, without new members.
+Fleet deployments therefore get which-instance-acted attribution in Decision Evidence and, through the evaluation_id link, in Execution Evidence, without new members.

 5.4.
 Credential Decision Context